 The name of the perfume, which rings particularly familiar in the context of the transatlantic popularity of British TV series Downtown Abbey, is about a global Downtown whose skyline looks a lot like Downtown Manhattan.
 Catherine Walsh of Coty said,

 "Downtown is aimed at a consumer sweet spot age of 25 to 35,...This group of consumers lives by its own rules, ..."We've put together a superaspirational scent.
 Globally, consumers see downtown as a place they want to be.
 They identify it with youthfulness, edginess and cool."

 The woman who wears Downtown is said to live in her own world, to be an anti-conformist who is "not doing the expected", despite the fact at the same time that she wants to live in a conventional, aspirational locale lusted upon by millions of others.
 It's completely contradictory, and representative of the multi-pronged approach of advertizers willing to corral in as many consumers as possible by proffering inconsistent gibberish.

-To express those feelings, a floral and woody fragrance was composed by perfumers at Givaudan together with consultant Ann Gottlieb.
+To express those feelings, a floral and woody fragrance was composed by Caroline Sabas from Givaudan together with consultant Ann Gottlieb.
 The eau de parfum opens on top notes of Italian cedrat, bergamot, Tunisian neroli, green pear and watery plum leading to a heart of pink peppercorn, violet leaf and gardenia petals, lingering on with a drydown of Texan cedarwood, incense, vetiver and velvet musks.